matthew-brett/curious-git/git_submodules.rst

     git branch -v

-Of course "super" has not changed, because we haven't updated the submodule
+Of course ``super`` has not changed, because we haven't updated the submodule
 clone:

 .. projectrun::